baen2810/TwitterSentimentOnPi/README.md

 # TwitterSentimentOnPi

 An (almost) complete pipeline of machine-learning preprocessing and  to analyze sentiments on twitter data pulled continually using a Raspberry Pi.
-If you want to use factory_bot with Rails, see

 Documentation